-Waterman’s Sustainability experts assess the impact of reducing lighting levels in the workplace.
+Waterman’s Sustainability experts assess the benefits of reducing lighting levels in the workplace.

-There is still reticence amongst speculative commercial office developers, end users and designers to cut the levels of light installed through the overhead lighting.
-This is primarily due to the perception that reliance on a tenant installing lighting to suit specific tasks would be perceived negatively and reduced illuminance may have a detrimental effect on the marketability of their asset.
-The BCO guide encourages the provision of power for tenants to install local task lighting should it be needed and with the development of ‘Power over Ethernet’, installing task lighting is simplified even further.
-The adequacy of lower lighting levels in our workplace is reinforced in CIBSE LG7 which notes that “200 lux general lighting plus 100 lux task lighting in an office which is purely used for screen-based work (resulting in 300 lux on the task area) is a good balance.”
+Desk areas in densely occupied workplaces often account for just 10% to 14% of the floor area, so the energy we waste over-lighting circulation space can be considerable.
+The reticence to cut lighting levels is due primarily to the perception that suggesting a tenant install lighting to suit specific tasks would be perceived negatively and have a detrimental effect on the marketability of an asset.
+However, the BCO guide encourages tenants to install local task lighting if needed and CIBSE LG7 states “200 lux general lighting plus 100 lux task lighting in an office which is purely used for screen-based work (resulting in 300 lux on the task area) is a good balance.”

 Shedding embodied carbon

-LETI highlights that building services accounts for 15% of the embodied carbon in a new build commercial office.
-Clearly, this proportion is much greater in refurbishments and lighting is an important contributor to this figure, particularly when we factor that as much as 30-50% of installed lighting in an open plan office might be stripped out during the initial fit-out.
-This is key when considering a buildings whole-life carbon.
-Whilst task lighting is mobile and adaptable to change, fixed overhead lighting is most likely to be replaced as part of office churn, layout alterations including floor plates being reverted to open plan for re-letting at lease expiry.
+LETI highlights that building services account for 15% of the embodied carbon in a new office.
+This proportion is higher in refurbishments, and lighting is a significant contributor, particularly when 30-50% of lighting might be stripped out during the initial fit-out.
+Whilst task lighting is mobile and adaptable, fixed overhead lighting is most likely to become aesthetically outdated and replaced prematurely as part of office churn and at lease expiry.

-So, designing at lower lux levels is beneficial not only in cutting operational energy but it will reduce embodied carbon and cost too if we reduce the number of fittings we install.
+Although replacement of lighting can single-handedly rejuvenate the perception of a space, its early replacement has a significant embodied carbon footprint penalty.
+Designing at lower lux levels, however, is beneficial not only for cutting operational energy but also for reducing embodied carbon and cost too if we reduce the number of fittings we install.

-Although a simple reduction in light fittings may have a relatively small initial impact on cutting a buildings embodied carbon, once factored in with the drop in wastage through life cycle change and through the reduced ongoing maintenance associated with lamp/light fitting replacements, the savings are far more significant.
-This aspect is particularly relevant for LED lighting because when faults occur with LED boards or drivers there is tendency for complete fittings to be replaced rather than the individual components.
-When coupled with other carbon cutting approaches such as underfloor air distribution (read our article ‘Less is More’), the holistic approach to minimising materials use is truly beneficial.
+In summary, whilst a simple reduction in light fittings may have a relatively small initial impact on cutting a building’s embodied carbon, once factored in with the drop in waste through life cycle churn and through the reduced maintenance associated with lamp and light fitting replacements, the whole-life carbon savings are far more significant.